 Shoreline Variance Permit (Type II or Type III).

 (KCC 19.200 and 19.700.710 and 715)

-Any development activity (building or clearing) within 250' of a known (blue plant area in Parcel Search) or potential wetland (hydric soils- green area in Parcel Search; or aerial interpretation of topography and vegetation) will require a wetland report to determine the boundaries, category, buffers and setbacks.
-Single family development can provide a Single-Family Wetland Certification in lieu of a full Wetland Report (KCC 19.700).
-A mitigation plan will be required if the wetland buffers cannot be met and you will need a buffer reduction in order to build on the parcel.
-The most common type of wetlands we see in Kitsap County are Category III wetlands with 110' buffer and 15' building setbacks and Cat.
+Any development activity (building or clearing) within 250' of a known (blue plant area in Parcel Search) or potential wetland (hydric soils- green area in Parcel Search; or aerial interpretation of topography and vegetation) will require a wetland report to determine the boundaries, category, buffers, and setbacks.
+Single-family development can provide a Single-Family Wetland Certification in lieu of a full Wetland Report (KCC 19.700).
+A mitigation plan will be required if the wetland buffers cannot be met, and you will need a buffer reduction to build on the parcel.
+The most common types of wetlands in Kitsap County are Category III wetlands with 110' buffer and 15' building setbacks and Cat.
 IV wetlands with 40' buffer and 15' building setback.
-The minimum buffer for single family development is 30'.
+The minimum buffer for single-family development is 30'.

 Wetland reports are generally valid for five years.
 On request, a list of some of the qualified wetland specialists that work in our area may be provided.